-- 16.2.1 The Chief Finance Officer shall maintain such accounts and records as are necessary to record and protect all transactions and funds of the charitable fund, as a trustee of non-exchequer funds, including an Investments Register.
-These accounts and records shall be maintained in accordance with legislative requirements. - 16.2.2 All share and stock certificates and property deeds shall be deposited with the Trust's bankers, investment advisers or in a safe, or compartment within a safe, to which the Chief Finance Officer will have access. - 16.2.3 The Chief Finance Officer will present the financial position of the Charity at the Charitable Funds Committee meetings. - 16.2.4 The Charitable Funds audited annual accounts and annual report must be presented to the Trustee Board for approval. - 16.2.5 The Chief Finance Officer shall prepare detailed procedural instructions concerning the receiving, recording, investment and accounting for charitable funds. - 16.2.6 Royal Papworth Charity shall keep an appropriate record of all legacy notifications.
-After the death of a testator all correspondence concerning a legacy shall be dealt with on behalf of the charitable fund by the Charity Office who will act in accordance with Charitable Donations Procedure RPC004 16.2.7 All donated equipment accepted shall be received and held in the name of the Trust and administered in accordance with the Trust's policy, subject to any specific terms of the gift.
-As the Trust can accept donated equipment only for purposes relating to the Health Service, officers shall, in case of doubt, consult the Chief Finance Officer before accepting any gifts.
+- 16.2.1 The Chief Finance & Commercial Officer shall maintain such accounts and records as are necessary to record and protect all transactions and funds of the charitable fund, as a trustee of non-exchequer funds, including an Investments Register.
+These accounts and records shall be maintained in accordance with legislative requirements. - 16.2.2 All share and stock certificates and property deeds shall be deposited with the either Trust's bankers, investment advisers or in a safe, or compartment within a safe, to which the Chief Finance & Commercial Officer will have access. - 16.2.3 The Chief Finance & Commercial Officer or nominated deputy will present the financial position of the Charity at the Charitable Funds Committee meetings. - 16.2.4 The Charitable Funds audited annual accounts and annual report must be presented to the Trustee Board for approval. - 16.2.5 The Chief Finance & Commercial Officer shall prepare detailed procedural instructions concerning the receiving, recording, investment and accounting for charitable funds. - 16.2.6 Royal Papworth Charity shall keep an appropriate record of all legacy notifications.
+After the death of a testator all correspondence concerning a legacy shall be dealt with on behalf of the charitable fund by the Charity Office who will act in accordance with Donation Acceptance and Refusal Policy RPC004. - All donated equipment accepted shall be received and held by the Trust and administered in accordance with the Charity's policy, subject to any specific terms of the gift.
+As the Trust can accept donated equipment only for purposes relating to the Health Service, officers shall follow the Donation Acceptance and Refusal Policy before accepting any gifts.
 All donations of money and proceeds of fund-raising activities shall be banked, without delay, into the Charitable Fund Bank Account.